 Have you thought about creating videos to promote your business?
-Video can help your SEO results and it is an effective way to boost customer engagement.
+Video can boost your search engine rankings and is an effective way to increase customer engagement.
 But how do you go about making a video?
 Sarah Orchard investigates

 My point - because I'm not just singing the praises of YouTube - is that video has become a hugely powerful medium.
-Dig a little deeper, past the plethora of cute fluffy kittens, extracts from TV shows and stomach-churning skateboarding accidents, and you'll find that businesses everywhere are incorporating video into their marketing strategies.
+Dig past the plethora of cute kittens, TV clips and skateboard accidents, and you'll find businesses everywhere are incorporating video into their marketing strategies.

-Video is known as rich media content and it has the power to boost customer engagement, increases the time spent on a site and undoubtedly helps to convert sales.
-Used cleverly and with a purpose, the inclusion of video can transform any static website into a dynamic interactive site that will attract repeat visits.
+Video is known as rich media content and it can boost customer engagement, increase the time spent on a site and help convert sales.
+Used cleverly and with a purpose, video can transform your website into a dynamic interactive site that will attract repeat visits.

-How you use video will be very dependent on your type of business and the services or products you offer.
+How you use video will depend on your type of business and the services or products you offer.